 Selling Copper Wire

 What do you do once you’ve collected a good stock of scrap copper wire?
 Sell it!
 You’ll need to find a local salvage yard, scrap dealer, or recycling center that is interested in purchasing copper.
-Visit any one of these directories to locate a scrap dealer near you:

 How the Copper Wire Selling Process Works